 A gust of cold wind ruffled Hermione's clothes and the street suddenly seemed darker.
 She clutched her wand with chilled fingers and hurried.
 She had the impression that someone was watching her and had to resist the temptation to turn around.

-The Dark wizard watched as magical light illuminated Hermione's slim figure.
+He watched as magical light illuminated the woman's slim figure.
 Is that Hermione Granger, the former prodigy of Hogwarts?
-She looks more alluring than ever.

-Her voluminous brown hair, which had once been bushy and unkempt but had neatened somewhat with age, was falling in wild, bouncy ringlets down to her shoulders; her attentive brown eyes were sparkling, reflecting the beam of light coming from the tip of her wand.
+Her warm brown eyes were sparkling, reflecting the beam of light coming from the tip of her wand.

-Many times he had paused in a duel simply to watch her in motion, strands of brown hair flying in all directions to the point where it looked like a blur around her.
+Many times had he paused in a duel simply to watch her in motion, wild strands of hair flying in all directions like a blur around her.
 Her blood was filthy as mud, but he wanted her regardless.
 He had chosen her for his own.
 It was an honour no woman of her origin should dare to hope for.

-When he had first laid eyes on her at the Quidditch World Cup, so many years ago, he had noticed that there was something special about the bushy-haired girl.
+When he had first laid eyes on her at the Quidditch World Cup, so many years ago, he had noticed something special about the bushy-haired girl.
 She had an air of superiority not unlike his own.

 The girl had appeared not to care the slightest about her appearance.
-Tangled and untidy, her hair had been falling to her shoulders where it contrasted with the beige tone of her skin.
-She had looked up then and he had seen a pretty face with dark eyes framed by long eyelashes the same shade as her hair.
+Tangled and untidy, her hair had been falling to her shoulders in disorder.
+She had looked up then and he had seen a pretty face with dark eyes framed by long eyelashes the same color as her hair.
 A strange simplicity had been emanating from her, an innocence that, in a woman, could be more seductive than any deliberate coquetry.

-He had sensed that there was something different about her because she had refused to look away, while others always looked down from his gaze.
-But this girl had stared right back, her chin held high with pride.
+He had sensed that there was something different about her because she had refused to look away, while others, witches especially, usually looked down under his gaze.
+But this girl, this mere Muggle-born, had stared right back, her chin held high with pride.

 Her brown eyes had been very expressive: her every emotion had been reflected in them.
-They had been truly captivating, innocent yet challenging.
+They had been innocent yet challenging, an intriguing combination.
 There had been an almost haughty expression in them that had undoubtedly come from the knowledge of being so much more intelligent than most.

-A tinge of pink had appeared on her cheeks, but she had met his scrutiny almost proudly, refusing to show weakness.
-He had stared into her eyes … And for a moment that had felt like forever, her eyes had looked so deep and velvety that he had been mesmerised … something had lit up in them, some emotion directed at him – and it hadn't been hatred or fear.
+A tinge of pink had appeared on her cheeks, but she had met his scrutiny proudly, refusing to show weakness.
+He had stared into her eyes … And for a moment that had felt like forever, something had lit up in her eyes, some emotion directed at him – and it hadn't been hatred or fear.
 It had been something close to admiration.

-For a second, he had seen the erudite woman behind the haughty girl, the woman capable of great loyalty and devotion … a woman who was enthralled by him.
+For a second, he had seen the erudite woman behind the haughty girl, the woman capable of great loyalty and devotion … a woman who was attracted to him.

 His eyes had felt glued to hers and it was as though everything around them had suddenly disappeared; he had been lost in her dark eyes, forgetting who and what she was.
 He had looked away then, troubled by the attraction these magnetic eyes had stirred in him.